Browse by . . .

 Chartier

 Could something as simple as a color chart keep formalism alive—or does it just add another layer of conceptual art?
-Jaq Chartier, Tauba Auerbach, Kathy Goodall, Harriet Korman, and Catherine Lee turn to dots and dashes for "Ecstatic Alphabets."
+Jaq Chartier, Tauba Auerbach, Kathy Goodell, Harriet Korman, and Catherine Lee turn to dots and dashes for "Ecstatic Alphabets."

 Chassériau